-- Nominated students may apply for approximately $3,600 (plus benefits) that requires that the student participate in approximately 8 weeks of full-time mentored summer research with a CLU faculty member.
+- Nominated students may apply for approximately $4,000 that requires that the student participate in approximately 8 weeks of full-time (40 hours per week) mentored summer research with a CLU faculty member.
 Students will submit time sheets and will be paid biweekly.

 - Funds for approved “consumables” can be provided (up to $500).
 Consumables include printing costs, travel to special libraries, office supplies, chemicals, etc. Consumables do not include dining costs, books or films, payment for subjects or non-essential travel costs.
 All expenditures must be approved prior to purchase by the OURCS.

 - On-campus housing is available and students can move in as early as May 14th.
 The OURCS will provide some housing assistance, but students will have to pay the bulk of the $180/week cost.
 More information about housing will be available late spring.

 - Students must be nominated by a faculty member who can commit to act as the project mentor.
 It is expected that the faculty mentor will meet with the student on a regular basis.
 Faculty and/or students who are not going to be on campus for the majority of the summer should not submit an application.

 - Research typically begins around May 21st and concludes in mid-late July, but may begin as early as May 14th and may continue through the summer.
 It must conclude prior to the start of fall classes.

 - Students should not have another job during this time and can take, at most, one summer class.
 It is best if the student does not have any other obligations during this time as the intent of this program is to provide a means to allow a student to be fully immersed in the research process.

 - Students must be returning to the university in the fall semester.
 Graduating seniors are not eligible.